 Additional young white pine, white oak and sugar maple trees have been planted, ready to take over as red pines complete their life cycles.
 Meanwhile, the banks of Snake Creek, flowing through the forest, were re-established with nearly 3,000 native trees and shrubs.

-The Canopy Walk, Playground and other Whiting Forest features were designed by Metcalfe Design, a Pennsylvania firm that had created a smaller canopy walk there that impressed Whiting and others intrigued with the concept.
+The Canopy Walk, Playground and other Whiting Forest features within Dow Gardens were designed by Metcalfe Design, a Pennsylvania firm that had created a smaller canopy walk there that impressed Whiting and others intrigued with the concept.
 Architect/designer Alan Metcalfe, the firm's principal, oversaw both the Pennsylvania and Whiting Forest projects.

 Metcalfe is a specialist in immersive experiences, "sensitive to the subject of how people interact in the world," he says.
 His designs foster social interaction, physical challenge, perceived risk, and engagement with nature.